angular/angular-cli/docs/design/analytics.md

 # Debugging

-Using `DEBUG=universal-analytics` will report all calls to the universal-analytics library, including queuing events and sending them to the server.

 Using `DEBUG=ng:analytics` will report additional information regarding initialization and decisions made during the usage analytics process, e.g. if the user has analytics disabled.